CatGirlGF/Bonzo/README.md

 #### Acryllic case

 The case is designed to be cut out of 3mm acryllic and uses a 1.5mm switchplate.<br/>
-I used 4mm female to female m2 standoffs from this listing: https://www.aliexpress.com/item/1005003106030065.html
+I used 4mm female to female m2 standoffs from this listing: https://www.aliexpress.com/item/1005003106030065.html<br/>
+https://i.imgur.com/W8KVRhH.png Picture for reference if the listing gets deleted

 #### 3D printable case WIP